amperpirat/MAX32620FTHR-Arduino/README.md

 when the devices are on.
 Numerous factory programmable options allow the device to be tailored for many applications, enabling faster time to market.

-More ressources can be found here:
+More resources can be found here:
 * https://www.maximintegrated.com/en/products/power/battery-management/MAX77650.html
 * https://www.maximintegrated.com/en/app-notes/index.mvp/id/6428